-Results of analysis of assessment of Student Learning Outcome
+Results of analysis of assessment of Student Learning Outcomes

-Reviews were conducted at the end of the academic year with the sophomore (32), junior (30) and senior (34) students in the program, with all graphic design faculty (10) serving as reviewers.
-After the first academic year of all in-person classes since the beginning of the pandemic, we saw significant improvement in student achievement, productivity, learning and engagement.
-Students in all years of the program met or exceeded expectations, with very few exceptions (1-2 students).
+Reviews were conducted at the end of the academic year with the sophomore (33), junior (33) and senior (32) students in the program, with all graphic design faculty (9) and graduate students (11) serving as reviewers.
+We saw significant improvement in student achievement, productivity, learning and engagement.
+Students in all years of the program met or exceeded expectations, with almost no exceptions.

-Any changes to degree/certificate planned or made on the basis of the assessment and analysis
+• Any changes to degree/certificate planned or made on the basis of the assessment and analysis